DatGuy1/Windows-Toasts/docs/advanced_usage.rst

     toaster.show_toast(newToast)

 .. note::
-    When not using InteractableWindowsToaster you can display up to two images, and one of them must be marked as 'hero'.
+    | When not using InteractableWindowsToaster you can display up to two images, and one of them must be marked as 'hero'.
+    | A `hero image <https://learn.microsoft.com/windows/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts#hero-image>`_ is an image that is prominently displayed at the top of the notification.

 Open a website on click
 -----------------------